 Healing from affairs is a process.
 Lean into the pain, and go through it.
 Trying to bury it, skirt around it, or avoid the issues will keep you stuck, prolonging the agony.
 Today Brian’s affair is just an asterix in our life story together.
 It’s no longer the whole book.
 The same can be true for you.
 We’ll show you how.

 TO THE UNFAITHFUL: Step up to the plate, and take responsibility.
 The affair will change your relationship.
 It can change it for good or for worse.
 Which way it goes from here depends on what you decide to do.

-Prior to the affair our relationship was like walking into Best Buy in the home theatre section seeing the big screen plasma TV with film footage of the Grand Canyon playing.
+Prior to the affair our relationship was like walking into Best Buy in the home theatre section seeing the highest quality big screen TV with film footage of the Grand Canyon playing.
 The colors are so vivid and clear.
 Likewise, our marriage was a very good thing.

-Today our marriage is no longer like looking at the Grand Canyon on a 60” plasma TV, instead it’s like standing at the edge of the cliff at the Grand Canyon.
+Today our marriage is no longer like looking at the Grand Canyon on a 60” top of the line TV, instead it’s like standing at the edge of the cliff at the Grand Canyon.
 Although it was good before, it’s incomparably better today.
 How did we get here?
 We both had to grow up!

 If you don’t want your marriage to be like it was before, don’t worry, it won’t be.
 The same is not an option once an affair has happened.
 It will be better or worse, never the same.
 Where you go from here is your choice.